 Modern day Ducatis don’t tend to suffer the electrical and mechanical maladies they used to, and like the 1098, Ducati has slashed servicing costs on the 848.
 Build quality is top notch, from the deep pearlescent paintwork to the high-end components used throughout.

-At just £500 short of ten grand the Ducati 848 isn’t cheap.
+The Ducati 848 isn’t cheap.
 You’re undoubtedly paying over the odds for the badge on the tank, but on the other side of the coin depreciation is lower than a Japanese superbike.
 But expensive as it is, you do get a lot of beautiful, exclusive Ducati motorcycle for your money.
 Find a Ducati 848 for sale.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.